Development Evaluation Policy

 Evaluation in DFAT

-Evaluations are initiated and managed by program areas, such as country and sector programs.
-Each program undertakes an annual process to identify and prioritise the evaluations they can use to account for and improve their work.
-Programs have flexibility to determine the highest priority issues their evaluations should focus on.
+Evaluations are initiated and managed by country, regional, global and sector program areas.
+Program areas identify evaluations that will help account for and improve their work through the multi-year evaluation and learning plan which is updated annually.
+Programs have flexibility to determine the highest priority issues their evaluations should focus on and are expected to complete a minimum number each year.

 On occasion, program areas may wish to undertake a rapid management review to help inform immediate decisions required on individual investments.
 Rapid management reviews are similar to evaluations but involve less time and resources and are generally less rigorous.
 The requirements of this Evaluation Policy do not apply to rapid management reviews.